-The Analogue Revolution
+The Analogue Revolution.

 That's Nobel Laureate, Herbert Simon and that world was 1971.
-These days, ‘information-rich’ seems rather quaint amid the buzzes, bleeps and pings that form the soundtrack to our lives.
+These days, even ‘information-rich’ seems quaint amid the buzzes, bleeps and pings that form the soundtrack to our lives.
 Collectively, we process 34 billion Whats App messages and 269 billion emails per day, and our smartphone use and media consumption continue to soar.
-Through push notifications, the apps we download gain intimate access to our every waking moment, creating habits that are easy to form and nigh-impossible to break.
+Through push notifications, the apps we download gain intimate access to our every moment, creating habits that are easy to form and nigh-impossible to break.

 Enter another corporate favourite - the ‘digital transformation’ and its influence on the ‘future of work’.
 This particular brand of progress isn’t designed to sell us things but to ‘revolutionise our 9-5 and bring us smarter, agile and more collaborative workplaces’.
 How does it do this?
 By increasing connectivity and allowing us to contribute from anywhere and at any time.
 By replicating the social communities that have transformed our personal lives.

 We should treat such promises more critically.